-KEEP it pointed - as stated above.
+Keep it pointed.
 It takes about a month to get used to the pain on your ankles and feet when swimming with fins.
-It will go away once you have amassed sometime in the water wearing fins.
+It will go away once you have amassed some time in the water while wearing fins.

-UP TO YOU - I do a scissor kick with little flutter-kicks on my strong side and just medium sized flutter-kicks on my weak side.
-That worked for me - some do all flutter-kicks on both sides / some mix on both sides.
+It's up to you.
+I do a scissor-kick with little flutter-kicks on my strong side and just medium-sized flutter-kicks on my weak side.
+That worked for me.
+Some do all flutter-kicks on both sides; some mix on both sides.
 I do a bit of both.

-Concerning pushups on PST.
-I know you can shake one arm out at a time, but are you allowed to go into a pike to stretch it out or do you need to keep a plank the whole time?
+Concerning push-ups on the PST.
+I know you can shake one arm out at a time, but are you allowed to go into a pike to stretch it out, or do you need to keep a plank the whole time?

 Send your questions if you have time.
 I answer all questions and will anonymously post them if they are relevant and a very commonly asked question that others will benefit from, as well.